holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/02_bayesian_theory/lesson_plan.md

 ## Lesson Plan

-The assumption of this lesson is that we played a board game/card game with some sort of Bayesian flare in the past.
+One assumption of this lesson is that we played a board game/card game with some sort of Bayesian flare in the past.
 One example is the black-jack game.
 Another example is Skull where the students kept track the actions each person made (winter break filler activity).

+Another assumption is that the students have a passing familiarity with probability tree diagrams (either from a previous class or from the previous nights homework).

 ### Setup